The EU: Filtering True News from Social Media?

 Due to the aforementioned muddle on the EU site, I would like to apologise if I have got anything wrong in my article.
 I have tried to make this accurate and gather all the information, but the EU site isn't exactly conducive to being able to find all the information that you need easily in my opinion.

 Before we go any further, please find below the original Article 13, the amendments I have found to it and the full original bill without amendments.
 The list of amendments to the entire bill can be found on the EU website.
-I would have liked to present you with the revised version, but the EU don't seem to want to make it that easy.
+I would have liked to present you with the revised version, but the EU website doesn't seem to want to make it that easy.
 This Directive has been given initial approval, but will face the usual formality of a final approval in January 2019.

 Use of protected content by information society service providers storing and giving access to large amounts of works and other subject-matter uploaded by their users